chrismitsdev/christmas-lighthouse/README.md

-# christmas-lighthouse-menu
+# christmas-lighthouse

 Repo of the The Christmas Lighthouse website.
 At the moment, contains only the product catalogue.

 You can take a look at the website [here](https://thechristmaslighthouse.gr).